Can I claim compensation if I am self-employed?Updated: October 24, 2022

 The Health and Safety Executive (HSE) can provide more detail on your legal duties.

-If you are self-employed and have been injured at work, there are several things you should do as soon as you can.
-These include reporting the accident, getting medical attention, and keeping records of what happened.
+If you are self-employed and you were injured at work, there are several steps you should take as soon as you can:

 - Someone can take action to prevent further injuries occurring